AviatrixSystems/terraform-provider-aviatrix/website/docs/guides/v2-upgrade-guide.html.markdown

 We will now need to update our Terraform file(s).
 In this case, note that due to the attribute re-naming, we will have to rename attributes such as ``vpc_size`` and ``vpc_net`` to ``gw_size`` and ``subnet``, respectively, as it is much more clear as to what these attributes refer to. ``enable_nat`` must also be changed to ``enable_snat`` here.
 In addition, due to boolean standardization, ``enable_snat``'s accepted value is changed from 'yes'/'no' to true/ false. ``vpn_access`` and ``enable_elb`` here did not get renamed, but the accepted value has also changed to boolean.

+**EDIT:** As of Aviatrix provider release R2.10, ``enable_snat`` has been renamed to ``single_ip_snat``.
+Please refer to the [R2.10 table](https://www.terraform.io/docs/providers/aviatrix/guides/feature-changelist-v2.html#r2-10-userconnect-5-2-2122-terraform-v0-12-) in the Features Changelist for more details.
+More on the Feature Changelist documentation is noted below in the following [section](#beyond-phase-3-to-infinity-and-beyond).

 The updated file should now look something like:

 ```hcl